MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-prerequisites.md

 The Windows Server that hosts the connector must meet the following prerequisites that are in addition to the general prerequisites:

 - IIS 7 or higher
 - Network Device Enrollment Service (NDES) service, which is part of the Active Directory Certification Services role.
 The connector isn't supported on the same server as your issuing Certification Authority (CA).
+For more information,see [Configure infrastructure to support SCEP with Intune](../protect/certificates-scep-configure.md)

 On the Windows Server, configure select the following Server Roles and Features: